RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+1. What version of SkyQ component are you using?
+2. What was the last version where the problem was not shown?

 **To Reproduce**
 Steps to reproduce the behavior:
 1. What were you doing/watching at the time ?